jaimetur/PhotoMigrator/help/2-automated-migration.md

 - **Example 4**:
 ```
-./CloudPhotoMigrator.run --source=immich-1 target=immich-2
+./CloudPhotoMigrator.run --source=immich-1 target=immich-2 --city=Rome --person=Mery
 ```

 In this example, the Tool will do an Automated Migration Process which has two steps:

-  - First, the Tool will connect to your Immich Photos account 1 (if you have configured properly the Config.ini file) and will pull all the assets found in your account (separating those associated to som Album(s), of those without any Album associated).
+  - First, the Tool will connect to your Immich Photos account 1 (if you have configured properly the Config.ini file) and will pull all the assets found in your account that have been taken in Rome and where Mery have been labeled as person (separating those associated to som Album(s), of those without any Album associated).

   - In parallel, the Tool will connect to your Immich Photos account 2 (if you have configured properly the Config.ini file) and push all the assets pulled from previous step, creating a new Album per each Album found in your Synology Photos and associating